christianhaitian/PortMaster/README.md

+## What is PortMaster?

+PortMaster is a simple tool that allows you to download various game ports that are available for ArkOS, RetroOZ, and TheRA for RK3326 based devices.
+A number of ports have been tested and confirmed working with TheRA and RetroOZ.
+Ports such as Freedom Planet and Maldita Castilla will be working for TheRA soon.

+One of the goals of PortMaster is to not install or upgrade any existing OS libraries for any ports.
+Any of the ports that need a particular non standard library are maintained within the ports' folder and made available specifically to that port during execution.

+Most of the the ports available through PortMaster have been configured to launch with proper controls for the Gameforce Chi, Powkiddy RGB10, Anbernic RG351P/M/V, RK2020 and the Odroid Go Advance units.
+Controls for the Odroid Go Super and the Powkiddy RGB10 Max are also included and have been tested but not as much as the 3.5" RK3326 devices.

 ## Install info

 For ArkOS on supported devices, PortMaster was included with a recent online update.
 You can locate it in the Options > Tools menu. \